Salt Lake City Child Custody Attorneys

 Custodial vs Noncustodial Parent

-How Custody Is Awarded in Utah
+How Is Child Custody Awarded in Utah?

 Most custody battles in Utah end in one of two ways:

-- Either the parents reach an agreement and sign a custody arrangement together; or
+- Either the parents reach an agreement and sign a custody arrangement together, or

 - The court determines an equitable custody arrangement on behalf of the parents (if they can't agree even after extended negotiations).